Cryo Cure and Holland Green Science Announce Manufacturing and Global Distribution Partnership

 Cannabis so good, you don’t even need a grinder.
 We tell our customers to “be kind, don’t grind” because our cannabis doesn’t need to go through the harsh, gnashing teeth of a metal grinder.
 All you need to do is pick apart the bud over a rolling tray and place it into your chosen consumption method.

-5. Stays fresher for longer
+5. Cryo Cure Cannabis Stays fresher for longer

 Cryo Cure’s undeniable visual appeal is the first thing you’ll notice.
 Vibrant hues, large buds, glistening trichomes – the “fresh from the plant” feeling is unmistakable.
 And these impressive visuals don’t diminish over time; Cryo Cured flower looks the same a year from purchase as it does the first day it makes its way into the package, as long as it’s kept out of the light and in an airtight container.